nathansbradshaw/zmk-the-seahorse/README.md

-# zmk-the-sea-horse
+# zmk-the-seahorse
-Firmware for the sea horse pcb based on the Ferris Sweep The board can be found here: https://github.com/nathansbradshaw/the-sea-horse
+Firmware for the sea horse pcb based on the Ferris Sweep The board can be found here: https://github.com/nathansbradshaw/the-seahorse